WHAT YOU

 OpenCode

-- >Self-hosted AI coding agent setup
+- >Self-hostable, transparent, extensible AI coding agent

-- >Transparent operation and audit trails
+- >Custom tool integration and audit trails

-- >Team deployment and configuration
+- >Team deployment and configuration strategies

 [ 04 ]